Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 ])

 ```
 Now you have created a database called "advizDB" with a collection called "users" and inserted two users.
+Please close this terminal window.

 ### Creating the collection "contacts"